maheshsabnis/Training_Net6_Blazor/readme.md

 			- InputText, InputNumber, InputCheck, InputRadio, InputSelect
 			- EditForm
 				- Mandatory for Form Elements e.g. InputComponent
+				- Model
+					- Used to bind the CLR Entity Object for Value Updates
+					- OnValidSubmit
+						- Submit the form with the Validation Evaluation loaded on UI Thread
+					- DataAnnotationValidator
+						- USed to Evaluate the ASnnotation Validation Rules
+					- ValidationSummary
+						- Load the HTML UI for showing validation

 			- ComponentBase as a Blase Class
 				- Contain following Feature for Each Component
 					- Property System